brookingcharlie/shokunin-ascii-clock/README.md

 # ASCII Clock

+A Haskell solution for the *ASCII Clock* programming challenge.

 Charlie Brooking (@brookingcharlie)

-## Implementation
+## Running the solution

-A trigonometry-based implementation using Haskell.

 Use the supplied `go` script to run the solution as follows:

 ```
-$ ./go build
+$ ./go
 Usage: ./go run|test

 $ ./go test
-SUCCESS: "" -> ["INVALID INPUT"]
+SUCCESS: ""
-SUCCESS: "A" -> ["INVALID INPUT"]
-SUCCESS: "10" -> ["INVALID INPUT"]
+SUCCESS: "2:"
+SUCCESS: "0:59"
 ...

 $ echo "25:61" | ./go run
 INVALID INPUT

+$ echo "23:47" | ./go run
+        o
+    h       o

+ o             o

+m               o

+ o             o

+    o       o
+        o
 ```

-## Explanation
+## Explanation of trigonometry

-The solution relies on two equations:
+As a completely unnecessary stunt, the solution relies on two trigonometric functions that were fit using [gnuplot](http://www.gnuplot.info).
+For each hour mark on the clock (parameter *i*), these functions calculate the character position as X and Y coordinates (i.e. line and column) starting from the top-left of stdout.

+These plots show points on the clock at the fitted curve:

 ```
 x(hour) = 8 sin(((2 pi / 12) hour) + 8